Report on the audit of the financial statements

 We confirm that the proposal for the appropriation of retained earnings complies with Liechtenstein law and the company’s articles of incorporation.

-The management report is in accordance with the financial statements.
+The annual report accords with the financial statements.

 We recommend that the financial statements submitted to you be approved.